 Having experienced the grief and witnessed the impact on her parents, she’s grateful for what St. Jude has become.
 Even when her sister’s death was fresh, she was responding to Danny Thomas’ call to help kids who needed St. Jude.

 “That’s how I learned to count change, because I wanted to know how much money I could send to St. Jude,” Linn Ann says.
 “My father would deposit it in the bank and give me a check for $5 or $10, which I put in an envelope, licked it and put a stamp on it.
-Dad would lift me up so I could put it in the mailbox.”
+Daddy would lift me up so I could put it in the mailbox.”

-In Hays, Linn Ann has called on her own past to at times help with Center for Life Experiences, a grief support program she finds very impressive for any community, especially in a town of 20,000.
+In Hays, Linn Ann has called on her own past to at times help with the Center for Life Experiences, a grief support program she finds very impressive for any community, especially in a town of 20,000.

 “So how does a child process grief?
 Well, it helps if a child can engage in an activity — draw pictures, create a memory box, tell stories,” Linn Ann says.
 “I did not know any of that after Susan died but I found my activity.
 I was going to help Danny Thomas make St. Jude a place where children can be cured.”